willhbr/willhbr.github.io/_posts/2023/2023-10-31-how-i-learned-to-stop-worrying-and-love-concurrency.md

 # `async` / `await` & Concurrency

-The most popular[^most-popular] implementation of concurrency into language is using two keywords—`async` and `await`—to annotate points in the program where it can stop and do something else while something happens in the background.
+The most popular[^most-popular] way of implementating concurrency into a language is using two keywords—`async` and `await`—to annotate points in the program where it can stop and do something else while something happens in the background.
 Usually this bridges to a historical API that uses something called a "future" or a "promise".

 [^most-popular]: Measured entirely on vibes.